chetnashah/javawork/androidbasics/Testing/InstrumentationTests.md

 The Android Plug-in for Gradle builds a test app based on your test code, then loads the test app on the same device as the target app.

+## Instrumentation explained

+Android instrumentation is a set of control methods or "hooks" in the Android system.
+These hooks control an Android component independently of its normal lifecycle.
+They also control how Android loads applications.

+Normally, an Android component runs in a lifecycle determined by the system.
+For example, an Activity object's lifecycle starts when the Activity is activated by an Intent.
+The object's onCreate() method is called, followed by onResume().
+When the user starts another application, the onPause() method is called.
+If the Activity code calls the finish() method, the onDestroy() method is called.
+The Android framework API does not provide a way for your code to invoke these callback methods directly, but you can do so using instrumentation.

+Also, the system runs all the components of an application into the same process.
+You can allow some components, such as content providers, to run in a separate process, but you can't force an application to run in the same process as another application that is already running.

+With Android instrumentation, though, you can invoke callback methods in your test code.
+This allows you to run through the lifecycle of a component step by step, as if you were debugging the component.
+The following test code snippet demonstrates how to use this to test that an Activity saves and restores its state:

 ## Testing options for UI testing

 1. Espresso - https://developer.android.com/training/testing/espresso